-S-1.7 Offer information and programs regarding emergency preparedness.
-Continue to provide emergency preparedness classes and Community Emergency Response Team (CERT) training.
+S-1.6 0 Offer information and programs regarding emergency preparedness. a.
+Continue to provide emergency preparedness classes and Community Emergency Response Team (CERT) training. b.
 Continue educating the public about emergency preparedness, including schools, businesses, and community groups.
-S-1.8 Offer information and programs regarding seismic and geologic hazards, potential effects on buildings, and ways to mitigate these risks. a.
+S-1.7 S-1.7 Offer information and programs regarding seismic and geologic hazards, pote effects on buildings, and ways to mitigate these risks. a.
 Include seismic safety education in City public education programs. b.
-Assess non-structural seismic hazards as part of annual inspections of businesses. c.
-Work with homeowners' associations to educate the need for earthquake-resistant connections when pipes enter and exit bridges and encourage the retrofit of these facilities. d.
+Assess non-structural seismic hazards as part of annual inspections of businesses.
+C. Work with homeowners' associations to educate the need for earthquake-resistant connections when pipes enter and exit bridges and encourage the retrofit of these facilities. d.
 Maintain a geotechnical report library at City Hall.
-S-1.9 Educate the Public about Fire Hazards. a.
+S-1.8 E ducate the Public about Fire Hazards. a.
 Provide fire education/prevention programs to the public, including schools, businesses, and community groups, through publications, training classes, and other means.
-S-1.10 Educate the Public about Crime Prevention a.
+S-1.9 E ducate the Public about Crime Prevention a.
 Provide crime prevention programs to educate and involve the community, including but not limited to Neighborhood Watch, Apartment Watch, Business Watch, newsletters, security surveys, and programs with community groups and organizations.
-S-1.11 All new residential development projects other than additions and accessory dwelling units (ADUs) within Overflight Notification Zone 2 for the San Carlos Airport shall incorporate a recorded overflight notification requirement as a condition of approval pursuant to the San Carlos Comprehensive Airport Land Use Compatibility Plan for Environs of San Carlos Airport (San Carlos Airport Final ALUCP).